arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     See the `Volume control` section in the ``bluealsad(8)`` for more information on the software volume setting.

-    The delay adjustment controls are called "Sync".
+    The client delay controls are called "Sync".
 They can be used to apply a fixed adjustment to the delay reported by the associated PCM to the application, and may be useful with applications that need to synchronize the bluetooth audio stream with some some other stream, such as a video.
     The values are in milliseconds from ``-3275 ms`` to ``+3275 ms`` in steps of ``25 ms``.
 The playback control has index 0 and the capture control has index 1.
-Each codec supported by a PCM has its own delay adjustment value.
+Each codec supported by a PCM has its own client delay value.
     Note that this control changes only the delay value reported to the application by ALSA, it does not affect the actual delay (latency) of the PCM stream.
 Values set by this control type are saved in the BlueALSA